vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/18/_index.md

-⌊Hymns (or *anuvākas*) 1 and 2 are treated by Weber (as above) in the *Sitzungsberichte* for 1895, pages 815-866; and hymns (or *anuvākas*) 3 and 4, in the *Sitzungsberichte* for 1896, pages 253-294.—Weber's essays give first a general introduction for ​the whole book (*Sb.*, 1895, pages 815-819); and then, for each *anuvāka*, a special introduction followed by a translation with running comment.
+⌊Hymns (or *anuvākas*) 1 and 2 are treated by Weber (as above) in the *Sitzungsberichte* for 1895, pages 815-866; and hymns (or *anuvākas*) 3 and 4, in the *Sitzungsberichte* for 1896, pages 253-294.—Weber's essays give first a general introduction for the whole book (*Sb.*, 1895, pages 815-819); and then, for each *anuvāka*, a special introduction followed by a translation with running comment.
 Each special introduction treats of the ritual uses of the *anuvāka* concerned and of